meyerls/aruco-estimator/README.md

 ## Trouble Shooting

-- In some cases cv2 does not detect the aruco marker module.
+*In some cases cv2 does not detect the aruco marker module.
 Reinstalling opencv-python and opencv-python-python might help [Source](https://stackoverflow.com/questions/45972357/python-opencv-aruco-no-module-named-cv2-aruco)

-## References

 * [PyExifTool](https://github.com/sylikc/pyexiftool): A library to communicate with the [ExifTool](https://exiftool.org)
   command- application.
 If you have trouble installing it please refer to the PyExifTool-Homepage.
 ```bash